-Not only is this vegetable chili easy to make using a crockpot or stovetop, but it’s also oil-free, and of course as delicious as can be!
+Easy vegetable chili is customizable, easy to make using a slow cooker or stovetop, and it’s also oil-free and delicious as can be!

-Crock-Pot: Place ingredients into the bottom of a 4 – 6 qt. slow-cooker and give a good stir.
+Slow Cooker: Place ingredients, plus 1/2 extra cup of water, into the bottom of a 4 – 6 qt. slow-cooker and give a good stir.
 Cook on high for 3 – 4 hours, or low for 5 – 7 hours.

 Stovetop: Place ingredients in a large dutch oven or pot, give a good stir, bring to a boil, reduce heat to low and simmer for 1 to 1 and 1/2 hours, stirring occasionally.

 Instant Pot: To the bowl of the Instant Pot, add all the ingredients and give a good stir.
 Close and lock the lid, turn the steam valve to SEALED.
 Manually set the timer, at high pressure, for 11 minutes.
 Let steam release naturally for 10 minutes.
 Carefully turn the valve to open to finish.